How the Law Might View Accidents Caused by Self-Driving Cars

 This incident helps illustrate new legal issues that might become the norm if driverless cars enter the nation’s roads on a regular basis.

 As Tesla explains, fatalities from traditional motor vehicle accidents are all too common.
 They also assert that using autopilot in their test vehicles is optional and drivers are expected to remain fully engaged.
 The company issues many warnings, and the autopilot feature is disabled by default.
-In other words, drivers need to choose its use voluntarily, based on conditions, just as drivers would not use cruise control in stop-and-go traffic.
+In other words, drivers need to choose their use voluntarily, based on conditions, just as drivers would not use cruise control in stop-and-go traffic.

 Although investigation results are still underway, our Charlotte car accident lawyers believe that liability lawsuits are virtually inevitable in cases like this one.
 Clearly, many questions need to be answered, such as: